anselumana/bootstraps/node-rest-api/README.md

 # REST API in NodeJS
-NodeJS REST API with express.js and typescript.
+NodeJS REST API with express.js, typescrit and mongodb.